TerroneAndrea/Unconstrained_Optimization/README.md

+# TMN.IPYNB
-# IMPLEMENTATION OF THE TRUNCATED NEWTON METHOD
+## IMPLEMENTATION OF THE TRUNCATED NEWTON METHOD

 The aim of this project is to solve an uncostrained optimization problem by applying the **Truncated Newton Algorithm**.